Adamtronsky/Karaneko-Prologue-Lore/Story Progression and Lore(Including Catudays)/Fox mother subquest.md

-To start, talk to the Fox enemy.
+To start, talk to the Fox enemy, from there

-1)